wleddy/staffing/docs2/admin/events.rst

 (Jump to :ref:`event_instructions`)

-Event records are always associated with `Activity Records <activities.html>`_.
+Event records describe something that is happening on a specific date and (usually) you will want to appear on the `Calendar <calendar.html>`_.

+Event records can be accessed and edited directly from the **Event** item of the main menu or from their associated `Activity Record <activities.html>`_ .

+However, you can only create a new Event from an `Activity Record <activities.html>`_.
 Therefore, you will always start from an Activity record when creating and editing event records.

-Event records describe something that is happening on a specific date and (usually) you will want to appear on the Calendar.

 .. note:: If you need folks to signup to do some things during your Event, you will need to also create some `Job records <jobs.html>`_ for the event.